localstack/docs/content/en/user-guide/aws/identitystore/index.md

 title: "Identity Store"
 linkTitle: "Identity Store"
 description: Get started with Identity Store on LocalStack
+tags: ["Pro image"]
 ---

 ## Introduction

 Identity Store is a managed service that enables the creation and management of groups within your AWS environment.
 Groups are used to manage access to AWS resources, and Identity Store provides a central location to create and manage groups across your AWS accounts.

-LocalStack supports Identity Store via the Pro/Team offering, allowing you to use the Identity Store APIs to create and manage groups in your local environment.
+LocalStack allows you to use the Identity Store APIs to create and manage groups in your local environment.
 The supported APIs are available on our [API Coverage Page](https://docs.localstack.cloud/references/coverage/coverage_identitystore/), which provides information on the extent of Identity Store integration with LocalStack.

 ## Getting started